landro/jtcl-irule/README.md

       </plugin>

 If you're using Mac Os X and don't have mercurial installed, I recommend using the Source Tree app from the app store.
 It has support for both git and mercurial.
-* Build and install the artifacts into your local maven repository using
+The next step, is to build and install the artifacts into your local maven repository using

     mvn clean install -DskipTests

-* Next, fetch the source code of this project, and build code using
+Next, fetch the source code of this project, and build code using

     mvn clean install